Shawon5030/History-Of-All-Programming-Language-/Python.md

 Python allows programmers to define their own types using classes, most often for object-oriented programming.
 New instances of classes are constructed by calling the class, for example, SpamClass() or EggsClass()); the classes are instances of the metaclass type (which is an instance of itself), thereby allowing metaprogramming and reflection.

+Before version 3.0, Python had two kinds of classes, both using the same syntax: old-style and new-style.[117]
+Current Python versions support the semantics of only the new style.